Buy Now →

 1-2 teaspoons honey, for glazing

-On a silicone rolling mat or lightly floured countertop, unroll the puff pastry.
-Use a rolling pin to roll pastry until it is big enough to cut a disc no smaller than 10 inches in diameter.
+On a silicone rolling mat or lightly floured countertop, use a rolling pin to roll the pastry until big enough to cut a disc no smaller than 10 inches in diameter.

 With a sharp knife, cut the pastry into a circle.
 (I like to trace around a dinner plate.)

-Lift the rolling mat and flip the pastry onto the prepared tray.
+Lift the rolling mat and flip the pastry onto the prepared tray, or use a rolling pin to transfer the pastry.

-Use your hands to scoop the apple mixture into the center of the pastry, allowing a 1-inch border around the outer edge.
+With your hands, scoop the apple filling into the center of the pastry, allowing a 1-inch border around the outer edge.
 (You can arrange the apples in a decorative pattern, or in a more rustic mound as I’ve done here.)
-The apple filling will look “tall” or like you’ve added too much, but the apples will sink considerably as the galette bakes, and as it cools.
+The apple filling might look “tall” or like you’ve added too much, but the apples will sink considerably as the galette bakes, and as it cools.

-Fold the edges of the pastry inward around the apple mixture.
+Fold the edges of the pastry inward around the apples.

 Spoon or pour the sugary liquid from the bottom of the bowl over top of the apples, being careful to keep it inside the folded pastry.